SayedBaladoh/Microservices-Sample-using-SpringBoot-SpringCloud-Eureka-and-Zuul/README.md

 	mvn spring-boot:run
 	```

-	The server will start on port `8761` by default, So once you have successfully started application you'll be able to visit the Eureka Dashboard under address `http://localhost:8761`.
+	The server will start on port `8761` by default, So once you have successfully started application you'll be able to visit the Eureka dashboard under address `http://localhost:8761`.

-	If you changed the port in `src/main/resources/application.properties` file, use your custom port `http://localhost:**port**`.
+	If you changed the port in `src/main/resources/application.properties` file, use your custom port `http://localhost:port`.

 4. **Run the User microservice application**

-	You can run the User microservice by typing the following command
+	You can run the user microservice by typing the following command

 	```bash
 	cd user-service
 	mvn spring-boot:run
 	```

-	The User microservice will start on port `8081` by default, So you'll be able to visit the User microservice under address `http://localhost:8081`.
+	The user microservice will start on port `8081` by default, So you'll be able to visit the user microservice under address `http://localhost:8081`.

-	If you changed the port in  `src/main/resources/application.properties` file, use your custom port `http://localhost:**port**`.
+	If you changed the port in  `src/main/resources/application.properties` file, use your custom port `http://localhost:port`.

-	**But we will use the address of Zuul API Gateway as a routing address for all microservice requests**.
+	But we will use the address of **Zuul API Gateway** as a routing address for all microservice requests.

 5. **Run the Site microservice application**

-	You can run the Site microservice by typing the following command
+	You can run the site microservice by typing the following command

 	```bash
 	cd site-service
 	mvn spring-boot:run
 	```

-	The Site microservice will start on port `8082` by default, So you'll be able to visit the Site microservice under address `http://localhost:8082`.
+	The site microservice will start on port `8082` by default, So you'll be able to visit the site microservice under address `http://localhost:8082`.

-	If you changed the port in  `src/main/resources/application.properties` file, use your custom port `http://localhost:**port**`.
+	If you changed the port in  `src/main/resources/application.properties` file, use your custom port `http://localhost:port`.

-	**But we will use the address of Zuul API Gateway as a routing address for all microservice requests**.
+	But we will use the address of **Zuul API Gateway** as a routing address for all microservice requests.

 6. **Run the Organization microservice application**

-	You can run the Organization microservice by typing the following command
+	You can run the organization microservice by typing the following command

 	```bash
 	cd organization-service
 	mvn spring-boot:run
 	```

-	The Organization microservice will start on port `8083` by default, So you'll be able to visit the Organization microservice under address `http://localhost:8083`.
+	The organization microservice will start on port `8083` by default, So you'll be able to visit the organization microservice under address `http://localhost:8083`.

-	If you changed the port in  `src/main/resources/application.properties` file, use your custom port `http://localhost:**port**`.
+	If you changed the port in  `src/main/resources/application.properties` file, use your custom port `http://localhost:port`.

-	**But we will use the address of Zuul API Gateway as a routing address for all microservice requests**.
+	But we will use the address of **Zuul API Gateway** as a routing address for all microservice requests.

 7. **Run the API gateway application**